ruijing-xiong/consulting_practicum/README.md

 1. We start with a 2D scatter plot with a colorbar by DELTA value.
 ![image](https://github.com/ruijing-xiong/consulting_practicum/assets/129993213/629f56d0-48ba-4f3b-b32e-abf4b9d91048)

-2. After interpolating data which means, in our case, to estimate unknown DELTA based on the given settings, the blank space will be filled with values (blanks turn into green areas).
+2. After interpolating data by using Guassian Process Regressor model, unknown DELTA based on the given settings can be estimated.
+The blank space from the 2D splot are filled with values and colored by DELTA values.
 ![image](https://github.com/ruijing-xiong/consulting_practicum/assets/129993213/fb7ce5d5-1e83-4992-af6b-61f60e5da5e5)

-3. Min DELTA is marked as a white 'X' on the plot.
+3. Min DELTA of the area is found and marked as a white 'X' on the plot.
-4. Recommended settings are printed at the bottom of the plot.
+4. Recommended settings with the min DELTA are printed at the bottom of the plot.

 ### Part 5 - populate optimal settings: